 Carpet cleaning is not a task for anyone and everyone.
 The job requires skill and professionalism.
 Different methods have been coined by cleaners, contractors and janitors to perform this task.
 But because they sometimes do it the wrong way, they end up making grave mistakes.
 Some of these common mistakes include:

 To avoid some of the above mistakes, cleaners should opt more for low-moisture processes.
 When used moderately, they are a better way of cleaning carpets.
 People have embraced several false myths about low-moisture carpet cleaning and vacuuming.
 However, facts about this process remain that:

-To save time, manufactures have combined the two steps in the newest machines.
-No waste water is produced after the process because the encapsulated dirt and soil will be vacuumed from the carpet as dry soil.
-This process is also environmental friendly as it uses a non-ionic surfactant that leaves no sticky residue, and uses pure oxygen to remove stains.
+To save time, manufacturers have combined the two steps in the newest machines.
+No wastewater is produced after the process because the encapsulated dirt and soil will be vacuumed from the carpet as dry soil.
+This process is also environmentally friendly as it uses a non-ionic surfactant that leaves no sticky residue, and uses pure oxygen to remove stains.

 Foam is another method for low-moisture cleaning and vacuuming.
 Over-wetting will less likely occur because foam uses minimum moisture to restore the carpets.
 It is always generated inside extraction equipment through mixing cleaning detergent with pressurized air.

 After normal vacuuming, the intense foam will be produced through mechanical aeration and distributed around the carpet using a mechanical brush.
 The foam will later be vacuumed out after being brushed into the carpet fibers.
 In the foam extracts, suspended soil and dirt can be detected.